 Put more simply, not all employers will be able to afford an increase and will lay off workers, reduce existing hours, abandon hiring more employees or shelve plans to give existing ones more hours — recall that most workers earning the minimum wage work part-time.

 Minimum wages do just the opposite, by mandating how much employers must pay, rather than allowing willing employees to negotiate terms with willing employers that might not involve a high starting “minimum” wage, but instead allow, for instance, an employee to prove him or herself at a lower initial rate and/or to be invested in with training.
-People who care most about the poor and reducing inequality support greater flexibility, not less.
+People who care about the poor and reducing inequality should support greater labor market flexibility, not less.